 Question 11: How does Hudson relate to Jenkins?

-You could either issue commits to the management of the source code or, if you wished, you could manually request the builds.
+You could either issue commits to the management of the source code or if you wish, you could manually request the builds.

-Keeping in mind that question most likely relates to Jenkins build jobs, there are a lot of elemental variables that you could choose from.
+Keeping in mind that question most likely relates to Jenkins to build jobs, there are a lot of elemental variables that you could choose from.
 Here are a few of the more well-known ones:

 This is considered to be one of the advanced Jenkins interview questions mainly because there can be quite a few possible answers to it.
 However, if you want to keep it as simple as possible (which is quite advisable), there’s a very straightforward answer - simply copy the job directory and paste it in the other server.

-Yes, it’s actually quite beneficial - this type of a combination runs immediate tests every single time that your program changes or alters in some way.
+Yes, it’s quite beneficial - this type of combination runs immediate tests every single time that your program changes or alters in some way.

 There are plenty of ways to ensure security is of the top level when it comes Jenkins, but some of the more notable ones include (but are not limited to) keeping global security on, running security checks, keeping your database protected on the physical level (not letting unauthorized personnel near it), etc. Cybersecurity is becoming a very relevant problem and knowledge of it will surely add-up in the Jenkins interview questions.

 Question 17: What is Ansible?